Welcome to the website of Bath Psychotherapy Practice

 8 Belmont, Lansdown Road, Bath, BA1 5DZ

 I have experience of talking to people who have come to therapy for a wide variety of reasons.
-Something difficult may have happened in your life, or you may feel over-whelmed, unhappy or worried but you’re not sure why or how to change things – this is very usual.
+You may feel you need help with something specific, or you may feel over-whelmed, unhappy or worried but you’re not sure why or how to change things – this is very usual.

 • struggling with wider family dynamics